 And, here are the steps:

 By using above steps you can easily convert your data table into a heat map.
 Or, if you don’t want to hide numbers then you can skip custom formatting.

-I always prefer to use a heat map in a pivot table.
+You can also use heat in a pivot table by applying conditional formatting.
 Please follow these simple steps.